PerchunPak/mcph/CONTRIBUTING.md

 5. Update `CHANGELOG.md` with a quick summary of your changes
 6. Run `pytest` again to make sure it is still working
 7. Run `mypy` to ensure that types are correct
-8. Run `flake8` to ensure that style is correct
+8. Run `black` to ensure that style is correct
 9. Run `doc8` to ensure that docs are correct

 ## Other help

-You can contribute by spreading a word about this library.
+You can contribute by spreading a word about this tool.
 It would also be a huge contribution to write a short article on how you are using this project.
 You can also share your best practices with us.